The idea of the “Highly Sensitive Person” has gotten a lot of press this year.

 In many ways, it’s like saying “sensitive skin”; it’s a catch-all term to explain how reactive you are.
 Everyone’s skin reacts when exposed to harsh chemicals or elements, but for some of us, the threshold at which we’ve had enough is pretty low.

 Even when we know that we get easily overwhelmed, it’s easy to get sucked into the idea of how we are supposed to enjoy the holidays, instead of treating ourselves lovingly too.
-If December is supposed to be focused on comfort and joy, it’s hard to do that if we are alternating between panic and exhaustion.
+If this time of year is supposed to be focused on comfort and joy, it’s hard to do that if we are alternating between panic and exhaustion.

 A few things I’ve found that help: